Let’s chat about a few common essential oil terms and what they really mean.

-Therapeutic Grade Essential Oils:
+Therapeutic Grade Essential Oils

 Don’t the words “Therapeutic Grade” sound good?
-Like something you really want, right?
-The truth is, any essential oil company can use the words “therapeutic grade” because no one actually monitors or “grades” oils.
+The truth is, any essential oil company can use the words “therapeutic grade” because no one actually monitors or “grades” essential oils.
 Each company defines what therapeutic grade means to them and then they meet their own set of standards for therapeutic grade.
 One company has gone so far as to trademark (in other words, pay for the sole ability to use) a phrase making their oils seem as though they are the only oils meeting a certain standard.
 Unfortunately, seeing “therapeutic grade” on your essential oil doesn’t mean anything in terms of quality.
 What you should look for is a company that has high standards for their definition of “therapeutic grade”.

 The term “pure” means exactly what you would think it means: pure.
 A bottle containing pure essential oil means nothing has been added to the oil.
 One company claims the FDA requires only 5% of an essential oil be used in order to call it “pure”.
 I have not found any statement from the FDA supporting this.
 Does it mean it’s not true?
-No, but I cannot find evidence to support it.
+No… but I cannot find evidence to support it.
 The truth is, the FDA does not monitor essential oils because essential oils are considered “cosmetic”.
 This does not necessarily mean essential oils don’t have wonderful qualities, it just means that no essential oil company has submitted their research and had it evaluated by the FDA to be used medicinally.
 This is also why you will see statements that essential oils have not been evaluated by the FDA for medicinal purposes.
 My guess would be that the term “pure” is true, but it may be a lesser quality “pure”.
 See below for more information on that.

-GC/MS (Gas Chromatography Mass Spectrography) Testing:
+GC/MS (Gas Chromatography Mass Spectrography) Testing

 This testing is done by some essential oil companies, often on every batch of oil.
 Many companies run the test not only in their own labs, but in independent laboratories as well.
 This testing is done to make sure the level of purity is what the company claims.
 There are certain markers that should be met for pure oils.
 It has been stated that essential oil companies have the know-how to alter oils in a way that would provide a lower quality oil that still passes the test.
-This does not mean companies actually do alter their oils, it just means they could.
+This does not mean companies actually alter their oils, it just means they could.